Nazikeda Kadın (wife of Mehmed VI): Early life

-In 1876, she had been brought to Istanbul as a young child, where her father entrusted her to the imperial harem together with her sister Daryal, and wetnurse Babuce Hanım (died 1910).
-She was then sent to Cemile Sultan's palace in Kandilli with her sisters and her cousins Amine, Rumeysa, Pakize, Fatma and Kamile, where her name according to the custom of the Ottoman court was changed to Nazikeda.
-She was educated very well and learned to play the piano; she also loved riding and Cemile Sultan allowed her to do it in the park of her palace.
+In 1876, she was brought to Istanbul as a young child, where her father entrusted her to the imperial harem together with her sister Daryal, and wetnurse Babuce Hanım (died 1910).
+She was then sent to Cemile Sultan's palace in Kandilli with her sisters and her cousins Amine, Rumeysa, Pakize, Fatma, and Kamile, where her name according to the custom of the Ottoman court was changed to Nazikeda.
+She was educated very well and learned to play the piano; she also loved riding, and Cemile Sultan allowed her to do it in the park of her palace.

-Cemile Sultan's youngest daughter Fatma Hanımsultan, had tuberculosis and Nazikeda became her closest companion in 1880.
-Cemile raised her as if she was her own daughter.
-Her nanny remained with her even as she grew up, although she had been told that she could return to Caucasia if she wished.
+Cemile Sultan's youngest daughter, Fatma Hanımsultan, had tuberculosis, and Nazikeda became her closest companion in 1880.
+Cemile raised her as if she were her own daughter.
+Her nanny remained with her even as she grew up, although she had been told she could return to Caucasia if she wished.
 She, however, stayed with Nazikeda until her death.
-Nazikeda was beautiful, tall and curvy and had honey coloured eyes, long auburn hair, pale skin and slender waist.
+Nazikeda was beautiful, tall, and curvy and had honey-coloured eyes, long auburn hair, pale skin, and slender waist.